-NOTE 19 CONNECTICUT DEPARTMENT OF ECONOMIC AND COMMUNITY DEVELOPMENT GRANT
+NOTE 17 CONNECTICUT DEPARTMENT OF ECONOMIC AND COMMUNITY DEVELOPMENT GRANT

-In fiscal year 2022, the Foundation was awarded a \$1,000,000 grant from the Connecticut Department of Economic and Community Development that is conditional on eligible expenditures for the purchase and renovation of office property. \$38,021 was recognized as revenue in 2023 for the purchase and construction costs incurred through August 31, 2023. \$624,624 was recognized as revenue in 2022 for the purchase and construction costs incurred through August 31, 2022 and recorded as revenue.
-Additional site improvements are planned for fiscal year 2024.
+In fiscal year 2022, the Foundation was awarded a \$1,000,000 grant from the Connecticut Department of Economic and Community Development that is conditional on eligible expenditures for renovation of office property. \$323,768 was recognized as revenue in 2024 for construction costs incurred through August 31, 2024. \$38,021 was recognized as revenue in 2023 for the purchase and construction costs incurred through August 31, 2024. \$38,021 was recognized as and recorded as revenue.
+Additional site improvements are planned for fiscal year 2025.

-NOTE 20 SUBSEQUENT EVENTS
+NOTE 18 SUBSEQUENT EVENTS

-The Foundation has evaluated subsequent events from the statement of financial position date through December 22, 2023, the date at which the financial statements were available to be issued.
+The Foundation has evaluated subsequent events from the statement of financial position date through December 11, 2024, the date at which the financial statements were available to be issued.